CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ### Show Laser Sources

-A laser source is not a transceiver, so it has its own tree.
+A laser source is not a transceiver, so it has its own commands.
 To list the laser sources on the switch with their vendor information and firmware version, run the `nv show platform laser-source` command:

 ```
 cumulus@switch:~$ nv show platform laser-source